getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

 We're not removing `studentRecords` from the closure scope; that we cannot control.
-We're simply ensuring that even if `studentRecords` remains in the closure scope, it's not holding onto memory unnecessarily with referencing the potentially large array of data.
-Again, in many cases JS might automatically optimize this code to the same effect, but it's still a good habit to make sure we don't keep any significant amount of device memory tied up any longer than necessary.
+We're simply ensuring that even if `studentRecords` remains in the closure scope, it's not holding onto memory unnecessarily in referencing the potentially large array of data.

+Again, in many cases JS might automatically optimize the program to the same effect.
+But it's still a good habit to explicitly make sure we don't keep any significant amount of device memory tied up any longer than necessary.

 As a matter of fact, we also technically don't need the function `getGrade()` anymore after the `.map(getGrade)` call completes.
 If profiling our application showed this was a critical area of excess memory use, we could possibly eek out a tiny bit more memory by freeing up that reference so its value isn't tied up either.
-That's probably unnecessary in this toy example, but broadly this is a technique to be aware of if you're optimizing the memory footprint of your application.
+That's probably unnecessary in this toy example, but broadly this is a technique to keep in mind if you're optimizing the memory footprint of your application.

-The takeaway: it's important to know where closures appear our programs, and what variables are (or may be) included.
-We should manage these closures so we're only holding onto what's needed and not wasting memory.
+The takeaway: it's important to know where closures appear our programs, and what variables are (or may be!) included.
+We should manage these closures so we're only holding onto what's minimally needed and not wasting memory.

 ## An Alternate Perspective

-Reviewing our working definition for closure, recall the assertion that functions are "first-class values" that can be passed aroudn the program, just like any other value.
-Closure is the association between that function and the scope/variables outside of itself.
+Reviewing our working definition for closure, recall the assertion that functions are "first-class values" that can be passed around the program, just like any other value.
+Closure is the link-association between that function and the scope/variables outside of itself.

 Let's recall a code example from earlier in this chapter, annotated with its relevant scope bubble colors (see Chapter 2):